kazupon/eslint-plugin/docs/rules/no-tag-comments.md

  * This code has still issues...
  */

-// FIXME: `FIXME` tag is not report, so rule options are overrided by 'ISSUE'
+// FIXME: `FIXME` tag is not report, so rule options are overridden by 'ISSUE'
 ```

 </eslint-code-block>